-Most women are only too aware of the rather irritating symptoms of thrush, when it comes to their vaginal health, however few people realise that the same yeast (Candida albicans) that causes vaginal thrush, can also flourish in the warm, moist environment of the mouth, causing oral thrush?
-And, given that this pesky yeast is readily able to colonise the mouth, should it follow, that you could use the same treatment protocol with your clients that you would to manage a gut or vaginal infection of Candida?
+When it comes to their vaginal health most women are only too aware of the rather irritating symptoms of thrush but few people realise the same yeast (Candida albicans) that causes vaginal thrush, can also flourish in the warm, moist environment of the mouth, causing oral thrush.
+Given that this pesky yeast is readily able to colonise the mouth in the same way it colonises the vagina, it is worth asking whether the management of these two conditions should be the same.
 I have been looking at available scientific research into the use of probiotics (see Learning Lab) as a component of an oral thrush clearing protocol and have summarised the symptoms & findings below.

 The symptoms of oral thrush are easy to recognise as the yeast gives rise to a thick white coating on the tongue, and/or white spots on the inside of the cheeks.
 Sufferers may also see areas of inflammation in the mouth, have red cracks at the corners of the lips or notice an unpleasant taste in the mouth, or odour to the breath.